junxit/us-congress-bills-116/metadata.md

 - 2020-09-24 — Placed on the Union Calendar, Calendar No. 437.
 - 2020-09-24 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 116-537.
 - 2020-09-24 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 116-537.
+- 2020-09-29 — Considered under suspension of the rules. (consideration: CR H4983-4988)
+- 2020-09-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+8134.
+- 2020-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-29 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2020-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4983-4984)
+- 2020-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.